 Plastic Free July was created to change all this.
 It’s a key initiative of the Plastic Free Foundation, an independent, not-for-profit organisation established in 2017.
 According to the Plastic Free Foundation Impact Report 2020, last year, Plastic Free July participants:

-It’s not just individuals who are doing their bit to address plastic waste – governments at all levels and major retailers are also finally taking important steps to tackle the problem.
+It’s not just individuals doing their bit to address plastic pollution and waste.
+Governments at all levels and major retailers are also finally taking steps to tackle the problem.

-Cutting out plastic waste is a lot easier than you might think – it’s just a matter of taking small steps each day that will end up making a big difference.
-Over time, those small actions will become automatic habits, and before you know it, you will have drastically reduced the amount of plastic you consume.
+Cutting out plastic waste is a lot easier than you might think.
+It’s just a matter of taking small steps each day that will end up making a big difference.
+Over time, those small actions will become automatic habits.
+Then, before you know it, you will have drastically reduced the amount of plastic you consume.
 Here are some ideas to get you started.

 Say no to takeaway coffee cups